changamanda/zebra_bowl/README.md

 * Replace bowling forms for all players with a master form that keeps track of the current player
 * Spares should update after the next throw, not the next frame
 * Improve styling for the bowler frames
+* Add AJAX so page does not reload after every form submission

 ## Contributing